open-mmlab/mmaction2/docs/tutorials/1_config.md

             test_cfg=dict(average_clips=None))  # Config for testing hyperparameters for TSN.

     # dataset settings
-    dataset_type = 'RawframeDataset'  # Type of dataset for training, valiation and testing data_root = 'data/kinetics400/rawframes_train/'  # Root path to data for training
+    dataset_type = 'RawframeDataset'  # Type of dataset for training, validation and testing data_root = 'data/kinetics400/rawframes_train/'  # Root path to data for training
     data_root_val = 'data/kinetics400/rawframes_val/'  # Root path to data for validation and testing
     ann_file_train = 'data/kinetics400/kinetics400_train_list_rawframes.txt'  # Path to the annotation file for training
     ann_file_val = 'data/kinetics400/kinetics400_val_list_rawframes.txt'  # Path to the annotation file for validation
     ann_file_test = 'data/kinetics400/kinetics400_val_list_rawframes.txt'  # Path to the annotation file for testing
-    img_norm_cfg = dict(  # Config of image normalition used in data pipeline mean=[123.675, 116.28, 103.53],  # Mean values of different channels to normalize
+    img_norm_cfg = dict(  # Config of image normalization used in data pipeline mean=[123.675, 116.28, 103.53],  # Mean values of different channels to normalize
         std=[58.395, 57.12, 57.375],  # Std values of different channels to normalize
         to_bgr=False)  # Whether to convert channels from RGB to BGR